SehashDananjaya/SehashDananjaya/README.md

 - 🌱 I’m currently learning advance java programming, web development, and database design.
 - 💞️ I’m looking to collaborate on innovative tech projects that solve realworld problems.
 - 📫 How to reach me : you can email me at sehashdananjaya@gmail.com or connect with me on Linkedin.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love exploring new technologies and enjoy with coding challenges.